sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu.md

 ## Securing Sensu agent to server communication

 We'll now discuss securing agent to server communication.
 Please note: by changing the agent configuration to communicate via WebSocket Secure protocol, the agent will no longer communicate over a plaintext connection.
-If the server is not secured as in the [section above](#securing-the-api-and-the-dashboard), communication between the agent and server will not function.
+If the server is not secured as described in the [section above](#securing-the-api-and-the-dashboard), communication between the agent and server will not function.

 By default, an agent uses the insecure `ws://` transport.
 Let's look at the example from `/etc/sensu/agent.yml`: